Bill Andrews (cricketer): Other sports

 He played football for many years as a centre-half until retiring in 1950.
 During a spell with Glastonbury Town in the Western League he was offered a trial with Bristol City.
 He also played for Taunton Town in the Southern League.

 He kept goal at water polo for Weston-super-Mare and also played rugby.
 Later in life he was a keen golfer.

 Personal life

 Bill Andrews married twice, firstly to Joan in 1933 and then to Ennyd in 1947.
-He had a son Michael (born 1936) from his first marriage who committed suicide in 1977.
+He had a son Michael (born 1936) from his first marriage who died in 1977.
 There were two children from his second marriage: Mark and Sara.

 According to David Foot, Andrews was a manic-depressive.
 There had been a family history of mental problems with his father spending time in a mental hospital.

 He died in January 1989 and was cremated in Weston-super-Mare.
 Whereas many cricketers have died in obscurity Andrews's death was just the opposite.
 He was something of a local celebrity and his cremation was well attended and reported in the local newspapers.